Yohwa Eoeuludong

-Yohwa Eoludong is a 1987 South Korean film about the incredible life of Joseon-era kisaeng writer, artist and poet Uhwudong directed by Kim Gi-hyun and starring Kim Muh-hee.
+Yohwa Eoludong is a 1987 South Korean film about the incredible life of Joseon-era kisaeng writer, artist and poet Uhwudong directed by Kim Gi-hyun and starring Kim Muh-hee.The film was based on a novel by Yi won soo(異園樹).

 Plot summary

 The story follows Eoludong (Uhwudong), a gisaeng, poet, writer, and artist who lived in 15th century Korea.
 Eoludong was a beautiful, talented, and intelligent young woman who was able to read and write well.

 However, she was a divorced woman, which was not socially acceptable.
 She had no other choice but to become a gisaeng, and she used her position to gain favor with the noble classes.